125 Ways to Earn All Your Income Doing Music Only

 During your performances, occasionally throw in one of your originals, so you can warm up your audiences and fans to your own music.

-Over time, once you’ve build a large enough fan base, you could gradually move into doing originals only with the occasional cover song mixed into your sets.
+Over time, once you’ve built a large enough fan base, you could gradually move into doing originals only with the occasional cover song mixed into your sets.

 - Organize A House Concert Tour